 Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standard.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency When a student achieves a unit of competency it is signed off by the assessor.
+To be assessed as competent a student must demonstrate to a qualified assessor they can effectively carry out competency.
+When a student achieves a unit of competency it is signed off by the assessor.

-Appeals Students may lodge an appeal about assessment decisions through their VET teacher.
+Students may lodge an appeal or a compliant about an assessment decision or other decisions through the VET teacher.